 All of these procedures have been abandoned here.

-Likewise, the committees must provide for the disclosure of all evidence favourable to the President and all evidence bearing on the credibility of witnesses called to testify in the inquiry.
-The committees' current procedures provide none of these basic Constitutional rights.
+Likewise,the Committees must provide for the disclosure of all evidence favorable to the President and all evidence bearing on the credibility of witnesses called to testify in the inquiry.
+The Committees'current procedures provide none of these basic constitutional rights.

 In addition, the House has not provided the Committees' Ranking Members with the authority to issue subpoenas.
 The right of the minority to issue subpoenas-subject to the same rules as the majority-has been the standard, bipartisan practice in all recent resolutions authorizing presidential impeachment inquiries.
 11 The House's failure to provide co-equal subpoena power in this case ensures that any inquiry will be nothing more than a one-sided effort by House Democrats to gather information favorable to their views and to selectively release it as only they determine.
 The House's utter disregard for the established procedural safeguards followed in past impeachment inquiries shows that the current proceedings are nothing more than an unconstitutional exercise in political theater.
 IANS